Plheyer/tims-test/2 - To-Do List App/HowIWorked.md

 ## Learning Vue.js

-Firstly, I didn't know any of new web frameworks, so I thought it would be a great challenge to start learning a new one.
+Firstly, I didn't know any of the new web frameworks, so I thought it would be a great challenge to start learning a new one.

-I chose Vue.js based on how much I hear about this framework.
+I chose Vue.js based on how much I have heard about this framework.

 To learn it, I mainly based on the official documentation.